jpalardy/warp/README.md

 used to SSH to them.

 Any VIM movement commands will work, this is regular VIM after all.
-I recommend searching with all the regular expression goodness, but using line numbers is good too.
+I recommend searching with regular expressions, but using line numbers is good too.

 VIM is started with the content of `~/.warp`, but you can modify the buffer before making a selection -- changes will NOT be saved back to `~/.warp`.
 This